Baby frieze - Samoan

 A picture tells a thousand words.

 The baby wall frieze was created to show what 'aiga (whānau) can do to help babies' brains have a great start in life.
-By depicting the information in simple picture form, we show how straightforward it is to build trust, relationships, attachments and healthy brains.
+By depicting the information in simple picture form, we show how straightforward it is to build trust, relationships, attachment and a healthy brain.

 This resource can be used when adults have literacy challenges.